nathanielwarner/carletonian-wordpress/wp-content/plugins/yop-poll/readme.txt

 == Changelog ==

+= 6.1.4 =
+* fixed issue with polls loading in facebook inapp browser
+* fixed issue with scroll location when there is an error in voting
+* moved voting buttons at the bottom of poll container
+* added links to answers when displaying results
+* added support for adding custom fields on click

 = 6.1.2 =
 * fixed conflict with JNews theme
 * fixed issue with answers being displayed twice in results